Turn Info to Insights: Step 3. Build Your Technical Skills

 * Disclaimer.

 If you know me, you know I love skill, knowledge, and capability taxonomies.
 So, I couldn’t put this page out into the world without a disclaimer.
 Here it is.
-Disclaimer: The above categorization is not illustrative of the analytics, research, or information management fields (which are integral parts of one another), and it’s not even my personal stance of how a people analytics skills taxonomy should be laid out.
-The categories were chosen simply based on the amount of content within each sub-category that is available in this guide.
-It’s only purpose is to break up an otherwise unwieldy chapter into more manageably sized sections for the reader.
+Disclaimer: The above categorization is not illustrative of the analytics, research, or information management fields (which are integral parts of one another), and it’s not even my personal stance on how a People Analytics skills taxonomy should be laid out.
+The categories were chosen purely based on the amount of content within each sub-category available in this guide.
+Its only purpose is to break up an otherwise unwieldy chapter into more manageably sized sections for the reader.